-Cascade's other operational emissions (blowdowns, pressure relief/venting and routine maintenance, meters, and smaller combustion equipment) are also not required to be reported to the EPA or Ecology but is compiling these emissions for our corporate GHG inventory.
+Cascade's other operational emissions (blowdowns, pressure relief/venting and routine maintenance, meters, and smaller combustion equipment) are not required to be reported to the EPA or Ecology but are compiled for our corporate GHG emissions inventory.
 Cascade is also exploring the use of advanced mobile leak detection (AMLD) technology to help quantify methane emissions as well as to identify leaks and help prioritize company repair efforts.
 Cascade is committed to reducing operational emissions.